fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+People with siblings have better survival skills because they are experienced in physical combat, psychological warfare, and sensing suspicious activity.

 It's not a problem to aim high and miss.
 It is a problem to aim low and hit.
   Michaelangelo